Bi-Arc Digraphs and Conservative Polymorphisms: Preliminaries and Notation

-Consider a cycle $C$ in $H$ of non-zero net length $k$.
-A vertex $v$ is {\em extremal} in $C$ if either $k>0$ and traversing $C$, starting at $v$ in the positive direction yields a walk constricted from below, or $k<0$ and traversing $C$ (starting at $v$) in the negative direction yields a walk constricted from above.
-We observe that a cycle $C$ of positive net length $k$ has $k$ extremal vertices, since starting at any vertex $x$ the net length of the prefix $C[x,v]$ varies from $0$ to a possibly negative minimum $m$, but ending with $k>0$.
-We can let $v_0$ be the last vertex with the net length of $C[x,v_0]$ equal to the minimum $m$ (possibly $v_0=x$ if $m=0$).
+We observe that a cycle $C$ of positive net length $k$ has at least $k$ extremal vertices.
+Namely, we can obtain such vertices $v_0, v_1, \dots , v_k$ as follows: starting at any vertex $x$ and following $C$, the net length of the prefix $C[x,v]$ varies with $v$ from $0$ to a possibly negative minimum $m$, but ending with $k>0$.
+We let $v_0$ be the last vertex with the net length of $C[x,v_0]$ equal to the minimum $m$ (possibly $v_0=x$ if $m=0$).
 We can let $v_i$ be the last vertex with the net length of $C[v_0,v_i]$ equal to $i, i=1, 2, \dots, k-1$.
 Note that each walk $C[v_i,v_{i+1}]$ is constricted from below and has net length one.
 We also note for future reference that any other extremal vertex of $C$ has a walk of net length zero to one of $v_0, v_1, \dots, v_{k-1}$.
-Similar observations apply when $C$ has a negative net length.
+We say vertex $x$ is an {\em extremal vertex in a digraph } $H$ if there exists a cycle $C$ in $H$ that $x$ is a extremal vertex in $C$.
 A cycle of $H$ is {\em induced} if $H$ contains no other arcs on the vertices of the cycle.
-In particular, an induced cycle with more than one vertex does not contain a loop.
+In particular, an induced cycle with more than one vertex does not contain a loop.\\ We define two walks $P = x_0, x_1, \dots, x_n$ and $Q = y_0, y_1, \dots, y_n$ in $H$ to be {\em congruent}, if they follow the same pattern of forward and backward arcs, i.e., $x_ix_{i+1}$ is a forward (backward) arc if and only if $y_iy_{i+1}$ is a forward (backward) arc (respectively).
+Suppose the walks $P, Q$ as above are congruent.
+We say an arc $x_iy_{i+1}$ is {\em a faithful arc from $P$ to $Q$}, if it is a forward (backward) arc when $x_ix_{i+1}$ is a forward (backward) arc (respectively), and we say an arc $y_ix_{i+1}$ is {\em a faithful arc from $Q$ to $P$}, if it is a forward (backward) arc when $x_ix_{i+1}$ is a forward (backward) arc (respectively).
+We say that $P$ {\em avoids} $Q$ if there is no faithful arc from $P$ to $Q$ at all.